How does FSCS protection cover investments?

 Of course, as with everything in the financial world, there are a number of caveats involved to make a successful claim via the FSCS.

-Firstly, the failed firm and the products it offered must have been authorised and regulated by the UK’s FCA, or the Prudential Regulation Authority.
+Firstly, the failed firm or broker and the products it offered must have been authorised and regulated by the UK's FCA, or the Prudential Regulation Authority.

-If you are unsure about the status of a firm you have used, are using, or are thinking about using, then check out the small print on its website or use this handy tool on the FCA’s website.
+If you're not sure about the status of a firm you've used, are using (or are thinking about using), then check out the small print on its website or use this handy tool on the FCA's website.

 Crucially, you won't be eligible for a payout simply because an investment hasn't performed as well as you hoped or if a company within a fund or trust in your portfolio has gone bust and its share price has dwindled to zero.

-The FSCS will also not cover you if you are invested in assets such as cryptocurrency or mini-bonds.
-These assets are not regulated and are therefore not eligible for protection.
+The FSCS also won't cover you if you're invested in assets such as cryptocurrency or mini-bonds.
+These assets aren't regulated, and therefore not eligible for protection.

-There is no limit to the amount of firms investors can claim against, but they must be separate firms.
-For example, if you had £50,000 in cash sat in five different broker accounts, but they all used the same bank as each other, and then that bank went bust, you would only be covered up to the total of £85,000.
+There's no limit to the amount of firms investors can claim against, but they must be separate firms.
+For example, if you had £50,000 in cash sitting in five different broker accounts, but they all used the same bank as each other, and then that bank went bust, you would only be covered up to the total of £85,000.

 Making a claim (and how long it takes)

-To eliminate the guesswork surrounding whether you’re covered or not, the FSCS offers an Investment Protection Checker where you can get an answer in a couple of clicks.
+To remove the guesswork of whether you're covered or not, the FSCS offers an Investment Protection Checker where you can get an answer in a couple of clicks.

 All you need to do is select the type of investment you have from the dropdown menu provided, and confirm whether you were advised to purchase it or not.